Piotr1215/kubernetes-operators/README.md

 - controller manager which manages all the Kubernetes native control loops
 - cloud controller which enables cloud providers to plug in their infrastructure elements

+As you can see, control loops are at the core of how Kubernetes ensures state reconciliation and self-healing.

 ## Operators Overview

+The easiest way to understand operators is to think about them as software counterparts of human operators.
+Imagine someone performing tasks such as database backups, upgrades, schema changes etc. There is a lot of complex operational knowledge involved to do all those tasks correctly.
+What if something fails?
+Well, even more knowledge and experience is needed to troubleshoot and recover from an indecent.

+Now imagine that you have a complex software running on your cluster, something like [couchbase](https://operatorhub.io/operator/couchbase-enterprise), [apache spark](https://operatorhub.io/operator/radanalytics-spark) or even [prometheus](https://operatorhub.io/operator/prometheus).

 Kubernetes operators follow the [operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).
 In simple terms operator pattern automates operations performed typically by humans, such as: